-KaOS is proud to announce the availability of the February release of a new stable ISO.
+KaOS is pleased to announce the availability of the November release of a new stable ISO.

-Also included is a KaOS specific tool to write ISO files to USB.
+A KaOS specific tool to write ISO files to USB is in use.
 Not only does IsoWriter write to USB it also gives the option to recover your USB stick after using it for an ISO, something that regular dd copy or the previously used Imagewriter were not able to do.
-Newly added is the option to verify the written USB in comparison to the used ISO file.
+It includes the option to verify the written USB in comparison to the used ISO file.

 The artwork includes custom icon themes for light and dark themes.
 Midna and Midna Dark both create a complete unified look from boot-up all the way through logout.